Origin of Shia Islam: Shia View

 Shia Islam began when Abu Bakr, Umar and Abu Ubaydah al Jarrah offered each other the helpers (ansar) despite the announcement of Ghadir Khumm where Ali was declared master of the believers.
 Ali and his supporters stayed in his house then Abu Bakr sent Umar to threaten those inside by attempting to burn the house.
 After a confrontation Ali eventually pledged allegiance to Abu Bakr.
 Ali would remind the companions of the tradition of Ghadir over 10 years later in the courtyard of the mosque in Kufa in a tradition known as Yawm al Ruhba.
-Shi’i sources are clear about the collusion of the above individuals as well Sunni ones, for example where Umar announces close to his passing that he would elect Abu Ubaydah or Salim (one of the first people to pledge allegiance to Abu Bakr) if they were still alive.
+Shi’i sources are clear about the collusion of the above individuals as well Sunni ones, for example where Umar announces shortly before his death that he would elect Abu Ubaydah or Salim (one of the first people to pledge allegiance to Abu Bakr) if they were still alive.
 Therefore the Sunni leadership doctrine was really a reaction by some individuals to Ali being announced as their master.

 These personalities are known by some as the people of the contract (ahl al-‘Uqd):

 It was narrated that Qais bin 'Ubad said:

 "While I was in the Masjid in the first row, a man pulled me from behind and moved me aside, and took my place.
 By Allah, I could not focus on my prayer, then when he left I saw that it was Ubayy bin Ka'b.
 He said: '0 boy, may Allah protect you from harm.
 This is what the Prophet instructed us to do, to stand directly behind him.'
 Then he (Ubayy) turned to face the Qiblah and said: 'Doomed are Ah1 Al-'Uqd, by the Lord of the Ka'bah! - three times.'Then he said: 'By Allah, I am not sad for them, but I am sad for the people whom they have misled.'
 I said: '0 Abu Ya'qub, what do you mean by Ah1 Al-'Uqd?'
 He said: 'The rulers."'